devrajashwin/No-more-fighting-with-ads-in-YouTube-/README.md

 - Updated to v5.9.5 (SponsorBlock)
 - Fixed some bugs
 - Updated layout engine
-- Hardware requirements changed due to the new UI.
+- Hardware requirements changed due to the new UI

 Support and discuss more at **[XDA Forums](https://xdaforums.com/t/app-android-tv-youtube-origin-for-google-tv.4699190/)**